 Can engaging new income eligible market providers and trade allies catalyze

 greater program participation and reduce program delivery costs?

+A sub-question asks:

+Are there modifications to the current program design of ComEd’s Chicago Bungalow Association program that can be made that will result in deeper and/or more cost-effective savings for ComEd customers?

 The evaluation of this Pilot will focus on the impact of the Pilot and will include data collection, data review, and analysis activities, including those in the following table.